 Allotropes of carbon such as diamond and graphite have been amongst the most important materials from the day of their discoveries.
 Graphite is composed of hexagonal carbon crystal sheets stacked on top of each other.
 It is a naturally occurring allotrope of carbon and the most stable form under standard conditions.
 Graphite has been used for several different purposes since the 1500s; however, most importantly, graphite has lead to the discovery of graphene.

 Graphene is defined as a one-atom-thick carbon sheet in a hexagonal lattice structure or as single-layered graphite.
 Frequently referred to as a “wonder” material, graphene has attracted a lot of attention due to its unique properties.
 It is the thinnest and lightest material known today.
 Its attractive properties include strong electrical conductivity (106 S cm−1), strong thermal conductivity (5000 W m−1 k−1), high mechanical strength (~40 N m−1), with Young's module of 1 TPa, optical transmittance (~97.7%) and large specific surface areas (~2600 m2 g−1).
 Unfortunately, the synthesis of this material is challenging especially on large scales.
-For this very reason, the discovery of graphene gave rise to its derivatives such as graphene oxide (GO) and reduces graphene oxide (rGO).
+For this very reason, the discovery of graphene gave rise to its derivatives such as graphene oxide (GO) and reduced graphene oxide (rGO).
 The production of these materials is relatively easier on large scales.

 Graphene oxide is considered as the oxidized form of graphene.
 The discovery of graphene oxide goes way before the discovery of graphene.
 In 1859, GO was first synthesized by oxidation and exfoliation of graphite.
 However, until the discovery of graphene, graphene oxide remained rather insignificant.
 It was after the discovery of graphene that graphene oxide also attracted attention as a feasible way to obtain graphene.
 From that point on the studies on graphene oxide have picked up the pace and GO itself has found various different applications.